|Year : 2019 | Volume

 2 Department of Pediatric Rheumatology, King Faisal Specialist Hospital and Research Center, Riyadh, Saudi Arabia

-3 Adult Rheumatology, King Faisal Specialist Hospital and Research Center, Riyadh, Saudi Arabia
+3 Department of Adult Rheumatology, King Faisal Specialist Hospital and Research Center, Saudi Arabia

-4 Blood Bank and Transfusion Services; Pathology and Laboratory Medicine, King Faisal Specialist Hospital and Research Center, Riyadh, Saudi Arabia
+5 Blood Bank and Transfusion Services and Pathology; Laboratory Medicine, King Faisal Specialist Hospital and Research Center, Riyadh, Saudi Arabia

 Click here for correspondence address and email

 |Date of Submission||15-May-2018|